fredgrott/readme_template/README.md

 ## Usage

-To use this project you can clone it via the terminal with:
+To use this project, you can clone it via the terminal with:

 ```bash
 git clone https://github.com/fredgrott/readme_template